Haitian natives motivated to build a better life

 “We are truly blessed,” Marie says, and we are so grateful to St. Vincent de Paul for helping make our dreams come true.”

 Pattie Mihalik is a regular columnist for the SUN.
-Contact her at newsgirl@comcast.net.
+Contact her at newsgirl@comcast.net.^p

 Post a comment as